-- The cost of the imported goods - The cost of freight - > The insurance cost to obtain the complete shipping value - > Additionally, some commodities also attract sales and other forms of taxes.
+- > The cost of the imported goods - > The cost of freight - > The insurance cost to obtain the complete shipping value - Additionally, some commodities also attract sales and other forms of taxes.

-Customs Duty Payments Procedures:
+Customs Duty Payments Procedures

-All imports shall continue to be assessed for duty at the C. I. F. value of the goods using the rate of exchange on the approved e-Form "M".
+All imports "shall" continue to be assessed for duty at the CIF value of the goods using the rate of exchange on the approved e-Form "M".

-- It shall be the duty of the importer's bank through which the e-Form "M" was processed to collect the amount of import duty as assessed, if it is a Designated Bank. - For transactions in respect of dutiable personal effects, payment of duty can be made at any preferred Designated Bank. - The Designated Bank will match printed assessment notice with the electronically received assessment notice for the Single Goods Declaration (SGD).
-If the information tallies, the bank will receive payments and issue a signed Bank receipt. - The designated bank shall send an e-confirmation message to NCS acknowledging receipt of duty and taxes in respect of the SGD. - > All payments shall continue to be transferred electronically daily by Designated Banks to the respective pool accounts with CBN.
-Failing this will mean necessary sanction shall apply.

-Importer shall continue to pay an administrative charge of 1% of FOB value of all imports based on the exchange rate on the approved e-Form "M".
+- ➤ It "shall" be the responsibility of the importer's bank through which the e-Form "M" was processed to collect the assessed import duty if it is a Designated Bank. - > For transactions in respect of dutiable personal effects, payment of duty can be made at any preferred designated bank. - ➤ The designated bank will match the printed assessment notice with the electronically received assessment notice for the Single Goods Declaration (SGD).
+If the information tallies, the bank will receive payments and issue a signed Bank receipt. - ➤ The designated bank "shall" send an e-confirmation message to NCS acknowledging receipt of duty and taxes in respect of the SGD. - All payments "shall" continue to be transferred electronically daily by Designated Banks to the respective pool accounts with CBN.
+Failing this will mean necessary sanction shall apply. - ➤ Importer "shall" continue to pay an administrative charge of 1% of Freight on Board (FOB) value of all imports based on the exchange rate on the approved e-Form "M".